Blackfeet Names: Translating English Names Into Blackfoot

 One common request we get at our American Indian translation fundraiser is

-"How do I translate my name (or my third-graders' names) into Blackfoot?"
+"How do I translate my name into Blackfoot?"
 Since Blackfoot has a unique writing system, it is indeed possible to spell

 English names using Blackfoot characters, just as you can with Japanese or Hindi characters.
-But since this isn't a true translation--just a matter of
+But since this isn't a true translation--

 First, of course, you will need a copy of the Blackfoot writing system.
 We have a tutorial online on